Diderot-Language/examples/README.md

 uninitialized global inputs,
 chained else-if conditionals to emulate a switch, and single-expression functions defined with `=`.
-* [`sieve`](sieve/): Sieve of Eratosthenes for finding primes.
-Demonstrates how strands can `die` (in a strand collection) and the `global` update block, which can compute on globals and strand states between per-strand updates.
 * [`iso2d`](iso2d/): Sampling isocontours with non-interacting particles using Newton-Raphson iteration, which is legible as such because of Diderot's mathematical notation.
 Also demonstrates the `inside` and `normalize` functions,